 We use a range of teaching and learning styles.
 We place an emphasis on active learning by including the children in discussions, investigations and problem-solving activities.
 We encourage the children to take part in a range of practical activities that promote active citizenship, e.g. charity fundraising, the planning of school special events such as an assembly or open evening, or involvement in an activity to help other individuals or groups less fortunate than themselves.
 We organise classes in such a way that pupils are able to participate in discussion to resolve conflicts or set agreed classroom rules of behaviour.
 We offer children the opportunity to hear visiting speakers, such as health workers, police, and representatives from the local church, whom we invite into the school to talk about their role in creating a positive and supportive local community.

-We teach PSHE and citizenship in a variety of ways.
-In some instances, e.g. drugs education, we teach PSHE and citizenship as a discrete subject.
+We teach RSHE and citizenship in a variety of ways.
+In some instances, e.g. drugs education, we will teach it as a discrete subject.

-Some of the time we introduce PSHE and citizenship through other subjects, e.g. when teaching about local environmental issues in geography, we offer pupils the opportunity to explore who is responsible for the maintenance and upkeep of local parks and cycle paths.
-As there is a large overlap between the programme of study for religious education and the aims of PSHE and citizenship, we teach a considerable amount of the PSHE and citizenship through our religious education lessons.
+Some of the time we introduce RSHE through other subjects, e.g. when teaching about local environmental issues in geography, we offer pupils the opportunity to explore who is responsible for the maintenance and upkeep of local parks and cycle paths.
+As there is a large overlap between the programme of study for religious education and the aims of RSHE, we teach some aspects through our religious education lessons.

-We also develop PSHE and citizenship through activities and whole-school events, e.g. the school council representatives from each class meet regularly to discuss school matters.
+We also develop RSHE through activities and whole-school events, e.g. the school council representatives from each class meet regularly to discuss school matters.